 In order to stay on track for graduation in one, two, or four years, depending on the program of study, a student must complete at least 30 credit hours per calendar year.
-Typically, this involves two 15-hour semesters with a summer off.
+Typically, this involves two 15-hour semesters with a summer off but many variations are possible.
 (Some programs will require more hours to stay on track.)
 Students who attend during Summer Semester can take fewer hours in fall and spring to stay on track, or they can take additional summer hours and speed up graduation.
 To meet their personal needs, many students choose to extend their programs and take fewer hours per semester.
 Outstanding students may accelerate their timetable by taking course overloads with approval.

 Junior and Senior Standing

 Courses numbered in the 1000s and 2000s are considered lower division courses.
 Courses numbered in the 3000s and 4000s are considered upper division.